0

 |

-This species of Crocus speciosus allie was discovered by me in Iran and named after the renowned plantsman Jim Archibald, who introduced many new plants from remote countries.
+This species of Crocus speciosus allie was discovered by me in Iran and named after the renowned plantsman Jim Archibald and his wife Jenny, who introduced many new plants from remote countries.
 Flowers very specially coloured - with 3 stripes along the back of outer flower segments.
-Very limited stock!
+It is making leaves already in autumn, soon after blooming, but sufficiently hardy also in open garden.

 |